What is the suppression list for?

 - They unsubscribe themselves using a form or unsubscribe link in an email.
 Or, their status is changed to unsubscribed through your account.

-- The subscriber marks one of your emails as spam.
+- They mark one of your emails as spam.

 - An email sent to the subscriber results in a hard bounce.